cossacklabs/themis/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**
 - OS: [OS name and version, e.g. iOS 13]
+- Device: [for mobile, e.g. iPhone X]
 - Themis version: [e.g. 0.12.0]
 - Installation way:
    - [ ] via package manager
    - [ ] built from source

 **Additional context**
 Add any other context about the problem here.
 Example project, if you can make and share it.